SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

-# Agentic RAG, corrective rag (CRAG)
+# Agentic RAG and Corrective RAG (CRAG)

-Retrieving information to help generative AI is a delicate process, it is easy to get started with searches adn vector searches but it is hard to ensure the right data is loaded. **Agentic RAG** approaches are bringing in more power and approaches to load context to satisfy the user requests and application goals.
+Retrieving information to help generative AI is a delicate process.
+It is easy to get started with searches and vector searches, but it is hard to ensure the right data is loaded. **Agentic RAG** approaches bring in more power to load context to satisfy user requests and application goals.

-In its msot simple form an agent perform the following loop
+In its most simple form, an agent performs the following loop:

 ```mermaid
 graph TD;
     A[Perception] --> B[Planning];
     B --> C[Action];
     C --> D[Evaluation]
     D --> A
 ```

-Using generative ai and providing tools to teh `Action` step the agent is able to consume additional logic.
+Using generative AI and providing tools to the `Action` step, the agent is able to consume additional logic.

-**Corrective RAG** systems (**CRAG**) reson about the user request and the current context, it then evaluates how supportive and useful it is, if the context can help accomplising the task the response is generated otherwise it will plan actions to cover the gap in the context.
-A classic approach here is to try to use in house data (this could be a vector search like in [RAG Chatbot](6_RAGChatbot.md)) and after evaluating the context relevancy it might need to search the web using search engine like [Bing](www.bing.com) to supplement the missing parts.
-It could also generate better query to probe again the **RAG** element
+A **corrective retrieval-augmented generation (CRAG)** system reasons about the user request and the current context.
+It evaluates how supportive and useful the context is.
+If the context is sufficient to accomplish the task, the response is generated.
+Otherwise, the system will plan actions to cover the gap in the context.

+A classic approach here is to try to use in-house data, often a vector search as in basic RAG.
+After evaluating the context relevance, the system may choose to supplement the missing parts by searching the web using a search engine like [Bing](https://www.bing.com).
+Alternatively the system may generate a better query to probe again within the RAG element.

-In this exercise you will build on top of the [RAG Chatbot](6_RAGChatbot.md) and tool calling example to implement a **CRAG** system for the [eShopSupport](https://github.com/dotnet/eShopSupport)
+In this exercise you will build on top of the earlier [RAG chatbot and tool calling example](./6_RAGChatbot.md) to implement a CRAG system.

 ## Project setup